csharp-lang/eye/README.md

-**Important** There is needed folder WorkDir because of hardcoded paths.
+**Important** The WorkDir folder is required due to hardcoded paths.